Want to eat your way around Northern Ireland? Read on for the full lowdown on all of the places featured in Alex French Guy Cooking's video...

 At the beach

-If you like to wake up to the sound of the waves lapping at the shore, then drop your bags off at At the Beach.
-This luxury B&B in Portstewart has direct access to the beach, and the breakfast options, which include North coast smoked salmon, fresh pancakes with bacon, kippers or even a locally-sourced beach fry, are well worth getting up for.
+If you like to wake to the sound of the waves lapping at the shore, drop your bags off at At the Beach.
+This luxury B&B in Portstewart has direct access to the beach.
+The breakfast options, which include north coast smoked salmon, fresh pancakes with bacon, kippers or a locally-sourced beach fry, are well worth getting up for.

 You know a restaurant's seafood is going to be off the hook when you have a view of where it once swam.
 That's exactly what you get at Harry's Shack, also in Portstewart.
 Make a beeline for a picnic table on the sands and get your fingers dirty feasting on whatever the local fishermen have caught that morning.